atumscot/web/manual/index.md

 Personal trips captures the cycling patterns of individuals visiting friends and family.

-##### What’s missing from the NPT
+##### Trip purposes not considered

-The NPT does not currently consider recreational cycling.
-This is more complex to model as people cycling may not have a specific destination in mind.
+The NPT does not currently include estimates of cycling for recreational purposes or as part of a mixed-mode journey.

+Recreational cycling is important in many places, but has high seasonal variability and is complex to model as people cycling often lack a clear destination.
+The NPT focuses on everyday cycling, which is more predictable and has a clearer destination.

 The NPT currently only considers direct journeys where the whole trip is by bicycle.
 It does not consider mixed-mode journeys such as cycling to the station and then taking a train to your final destination.
 This means that the NPT slightly underestimates cycling potential overall and may significantly underestimate cycling potential in specific places (such as around train stations).